onetwopunch/forseti-security/_docs/_latest/develop/test/end-to-end-testing/run-test-suite.md

 /bin/bash
 ```

 - Run `kitchen create --test-base-path="integration_tests/tests"`.
-This is similar
+This is
-to terraform init and should be run once in the beginning and whenever there
+similar to terraform init and should be run once in the beginning, and whenever
-are configuration/provider changes.
+there are configuration/provider changes.

 - Run `kitchen converge --test-base-path="integration_tests/tests"` to setup the
 test environment, deploy Forseti and create the resources in the test